Synthetic fuels – Energy for the future

 Biomass-to-Liquid produces biofuels

 While there are several processes for converting biomass into liquid fuels, the most scalable and versatile in terms of feedstock is biomass gasification, also called “biomass-to-liquid”.
 More specifically, biomass is converted into syngas at high temperatures.
 The heat input required for the process is usually generated by burning some of the biomass itself.
-Feedstocks can be cultivated plants (i.e., energy crops such as sugarcane or corn), waste biomass, or algae.
+Feedstocks can be cultivated plants (i.e., energy crops such as corn or sugarcane), algae or waste biomass.
 Biofuels are the only type of renewable synthetic fuel already available on the market in small quantities.
 They are often criticized because they compete with the food industry for arable land, consume water, and have limited scalability.

 Image: Biomass-to-Liquid produces biofuels (Source: Synhelion)